shrimay18/Image_Editor/README.md

   - java.nio.Buffer;
   - java.util.Scanner;
 ### All the Functions Explanations:-
 1) GrayScaling : here i first enter the height and width of the image .THen i used the nested for loop where i printed the pixel values of the image.
-Then i stored the pixel values in the buffered image and thne used the inbuilt function of TYPE_BYTE_GRAY to convert to gray scale and got the final output editing .
+Then i stored the pixel values in the buffered image and thne used the inbuilt function of TYPE_BYTE_GRAY to convert to gray scale and got the final output edited image .

 2)  invertedImage : Here I first get the height and width of the image which i need to edit.
 Then I created a new bufferred Image in which I append the new changes.
 Then I used a nested for loop for getting the particular pixel values of the image, then i set the values according to the need in the new bufferred image.
 This runs and successfully creates a result image in the current working directory with name VerticallyrotatedImage.jpg.